BlueCyro/DontDriveMeMad/README.md

 More specifically, this mod will enable "DontDrive" on the sliders that make up the full body calibrator grab handles.

-This prevents the odd behavior where dropping them causes them to snap to snap to slightly off or undesirable angles (or in the case of non-focused headlesses, *extremely* undesirable angles)
+This prevents the odd behavior where dropping them causes them to snap to slightly off or undesirable angles (or in the case of non-focused headlesses, *extremely* undesirable angles)

 Enjoy not going mad anymore!